Iriswangustc/Iriswangustc.github.io/_pages/about.md

 Welcome to my personal webpage!

 # About Me
 I am a Professor in the School of Management and an Assistant Dean of International Institute of Finance at the University of Science and Technology of China.
-I received her Ph.D. in Economics from University of Wisconsin-Madison in 2011, M.A. in Economics in 2005 and B.A. in Economics in 2003 from Peking University.
 My primary research interests include international finance, international trade, and applied econometrics.
-My work has appeared in leading economics and finance journals including Journal of International Economics, Journal of Banking and Finance, and others.
-I received the Pushan Academic Award for Excellent Papers on International Economics in 2016.

 # PROFESSIONAL EXPERIENCE
  **Current Position**